akretion/docky/README.rst

 History
 ----------
-This project was initialy created for building odoo environments without effort based on docker-compose and docker
+This project was initially created for building Odoo environments without effort based on docker-compose and docker.

-Step by step we make it generic and now we also use it for our rails, ruby developpment
+Step by step, we have made it generic and now we also use it for our rails and ruby development.

 How it works
 ---------------

-Docky is depend on docker-compose and use exactly the same file (so you can move from docker-compose to docky and vice-versa without any effort)
+Docky depends on docker-compose and uses exactly the same file (so you can move from docker-compose to docky and vice-versa without any effort)

-Docky just make docker-compose simplier and integrate a default docker-compose file generator
+Docky just makes docker-compose simpler and integrates a default docker-compose file generator

 Requirements
 ------------